Why invest in West Yorkshire?

 Voted among the happiest and best places to live in the UK

 Thanks to the combination of a vibrant cultural programme, award-winning restaurants, three National Parks and a contemporary urban buzz.
-There are 170 languages spoke across the region and Bradford has the fastest growing young population outside of London.
+There are 170 languages spoken across the region, and over the last decade Leeds has seen the biggest growth in the number of people aged under 16 of any local authority in England.

 Home to over 95,000 businesses

-We employ 1.2 million people, including a large number of corporates and headquarters undertaking advanced operations.
+We have 1.2 million job opportunities, including a large number of corporates and headquarters undertaking advanced operations.

 We're known internationally as a great place for businesses to thrive and expand - Bradford was voted the best city to start a business by Barclays, and Leeds is home to the largest number of scale-up businesses outside of London.

-Our region boasts an unrivalled supply of talent, with two world-class business schools, seven universities and nine further education colleges producing over 31,000 graduates a year.
+Our region boasts an unrivalled supply of talent, with two world-class business schools, seven universities and seven further education colleges producing over 35,000 graduates a year.

-And we’re also a magnet for the next generation of innovators, creators and makers with 56% of students educated here choosing to stay to live and work after graduation, and 70% of graduates who studied elsewhere returning to West Yorkshire.
+And we’re also a magnet for the next generation of innovators, creators and makers with 55% of students educated here choosing to stay to live and work in Yorkshire after graduation, and 72% of graduates who are originally from West Yorkshire choosing to work in Yorkshire.

 We're blessed with world-class culture, heritage and sport